 At the same time, Agree Realty has high-graded its portfolio by reducing its exposure to tenant groups most at risk from the current challenges, specifically the coronavirus pandemic.
 For example, Agree Realty derives just 2% of its annual base rent from health clubs and fitness centers and just 1% of ABR from movie theaters.
 In all, Agree Realty generates two-thirds of its ABR from investment-grade tenants.

 This portfolio quality is reflected in the company’s strong fundamentals.
-In an extremely challenging period for many REITs, particularly those operating in the retail industry, Agree Realty continues to post impressive results.
+Agree Realty continues to post impressive results in an extremely challenging period for many REITs, particularly those operating in the retail industry.

 Source: Investor Presentation